Cmdpro/Data-Essence/modchanges.md

 - Added a few Pastel plants to the Industrial Plant Siphon's fuel map
 - Added the ability to enable or disable physics and fullbright in configurable particle options (Internal)
 - Improved visuals on the Infuser
+- Added the ability for essence block entities to define a background type for essence meter (Internal)

 ### Changes
 - Made the Industrial Plant Siphon use datamaps instead of tags